 - Loss of power: A drop in engine performance or inconsistent power delivery is often a sign the pump isn’t doing its job properly.

-- Black or white smoke from the exhaust: These can be signs of incorrect fuel injection timing or incomplete combustion due to fuel delivery problems.
+- Black smoke or white smoke from the exhaust: These can be signs of incorrect fuel injection timing or incomplete combustion due to fuel delivery problems.
+Check out our guides on black smoke in the exhaust system and white smoke from the exhaust for more information.

 - Unusual noises: Grinding, whining, or knocking sounds from the fuel pump area are never a good sign.